Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Introduction

+Let us call a point $\BS{a}\in X$ \textit{$D$-invariant point of degree} $d$ if it satisfies the condition $(1)$ (or $(2)$) of Proposition \ref{PROideal-closed} for any (or some) $\varphi$ and \textit{$D$-invariant point of degree $\infty$} if it is $D$-invariant point of degree $d$ for all $d\in\BB{N}$.
+Theorem \ref{THMd-closed} implies that the set of $D$-invariant points of degree $d$ contains a non-empty analytically open subset $X$.
+Thus the set of points which are not $D$-invariant of degree $\infty$ are contained in a countable union of thin analytic subsets of $X$, a set of first category in Baire's sense with Lebesgue measure 0 in $X$.

-In the case of a plane algebraic curve, Bos and Calvi \cite{REFBC-2} prove that $\TAY_{\BS{a}}^{\phi,d}$ is independent of the choice of $\phi$ if and only if the kernel of this projector is an ideal and that this condition actually holds at all but finite points on $X$, using the Wronskian.
-Bos and Calvi \cite{REFBC-2} give the name ``Taylorian property" to the independence of $\TAY_{\BS{a}}^{\phi,d}$ from the local parametrisation $\phi$.
-This property is equivalent to the condition that the powers of monomials appearing in $\BB{C}[\BS{\Phi}]^d_{\BS{b}}\DA\subset\BB{C}[{\tau}]$ form a \textit{gap-free} sequence.
-In this paper we generalise the theorem of Bos and Calvi to analytic curves with larger codimensions as follows.\\
+In the case of a plane algebraic curve, Bos and Calvi \cite{REFBC-2} prove that $\TAY_{\BS{a}}^{\varphi,d}$ is independent of the choice of $\varphi$ if and only if the powers of monomials appearing in $\BB{C}[\BS{\Phi}]^d_{\BS{b}}\DA\subset\BB{C}[{\tau}]$ form a \textit{gap-free} sequence and that this condition actually holds at all but finite number of points on $X$, using the Wronskian.
+In this case, the gap-free property is equivalent to the $D$-invariance property of $\BB{C}[\BS{\Phi}]^d_{\BS{b}}\DA$.
+Bos and Calvi \cite{REFBC-2} give the name ``Taylorian property" to the independence of $\TAY_{\BS{a}}^{\varphi,d}$ from the local parametrisation $\varphi$.
+In this paper, we generalise a the theorem of Bos and Calvi to analytic curves with larger codimensions as follows.\\